soltysh/talks/2018/devconf/text.md

 ???

-All I needed was how to split the all-in-one image with mountable source code into separate pieces.
-The first step was to be able to build a BPO instance from sources.
+All I needed was to split the all-in-one image with mountable source code, into separate pieces.
+The first step was to be able to build the BPO instance from sources.

 ---